MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 ## The game can allow grug entities to edit each other's data

-The game is responsible for giving every entity a map (think hash maps/Lua tables/JavaScript objects/Python dictionaries), and mods can then read from and write to each other's maps.
+The game could be responsible for giving every entity a map (think hash maps/Lua tables/JavaScript objects/Python dictionaries), where mods can then read from and write to each other's maps:

 <video src="https://github.com/user-attachments/assets/d55bba62-97b3-4160-90fd-da7dc78c8e66" width="100%" autoplay controls loop muted></video>